KhawarGit/Guessing-Game-PHP/README.md

-# Guessing Game by Khawar Khan
+# Number Guessing Game

 Welcome to the "Guessing Game" created by Khawar Khan.
 Test your guessing skills and try to guess the correct number!

+## Prerequisites
+- PHP installed on your machine.
+- XAMPP installed on your machine.
+- A web server (e.g., Apache) to host the PHP files.

 ## How to Play

 1. **Access the Game:**